wilfred05777/skinet2025-NC/README.md

 - `git log // show time details of each commits `
 - `git certain commit ######`
 - `git reset --hard commit ###### //reset back to a certain save point`
+- `note: be careful using reset and revert - first you should have branch for it before using the main branch`